Why do NH charter schools use a lottery?

 - Parents/Guardians must complete and return the State mandated health forms.

-- Copy of child’s birth certificate must be put on file at school.
+- Copy of child’s birth certificate must be put on file at school by the child’s first day of school.

 What happens to the wait list?

 If/when openings occur, parents/guardians of children on the wait list will be contacted according to their order on the wait list.
-Students on the wait list who do not enroll after notification of available space surrender their spot on the list.
-Should they be interested in enrolling at a later date, they would need to enter the next scheduled lottery.
+Students on the wait list who do not enroll after we have offered enrollment, surrender their spot on the wait list and are placed on the declined list.
+Should they be interested in enrolling at a later date, they would need to enter the next scheduled or future lottery.
 Mill Falls carries over the wait list from one year to the next, so, for example, this year’s 1st grade wait list will become next year’s 2nd grade wait list.

 If my child or children are already on the wait list do I have to enroll them in the next scheduled lottery?

-No. If you want to confirm that your child or children are on the wait list, please send an email to Admissions@MillFalls.org.
+No. Please do not enroll them in more than one lottery.
+If you want to confirm that your child or children are on the wait list, please send an email to Admissions@MillFalls.org.

 Please send additional questions to: